MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 ## Generator

-This language component provides a generator that translates feature models to [FlatZinc][flatzinc] models.
+* For minimal use: This language component provides a generator that translates feature models to [FlatZinc][flatzinc] models.
 FlatZinc, as part of MiniZinc, is a modeling language enabling to model constraint satisfaction (and optimization) problems.
 Different constraint solvers support FlatZinc as input format.
 The generator is located [here][generator].